aridjayarecipes/cutesrecipes.web.app/content/post/1823-how-to-make-speedy-pomegranate-jelly.md

 1. Make ready 5 cups sugar

 Pomegranate jelly - How to Make Pomegranate jelly from the whole fruit or juice, in easy steps - fully illustrated, with complete, simple recipe and directions.
 These are the easiest directions on the web!
-This pomegranate jelly recipe requires a lot of fruit, but once you&#39;ve made it, you&#39;ll agree it&#39;s fabulous and worth the expense.
-If fresh pomegranates aren&#39;t available or too costly, you can substitute.
+This pomegranate jelly recipe requires a lot of fruit, but once you've made it, you'll agree it's fabulous and worth the expense.
+If fresh pomegranates aren't available or too costly, you can substitute.

 <!--inarticleads2-->